andrewzamai/SLIMER/README.md

-# SLIMER: Show Less, Instruct More Entity Recognition
+# SLIMER: Show Less Instruct More Entity Recognition
-Enriching Prompts with Definitions and Guidelines for Zero-Shot NER
+Enrich Prompts with Definitions and Guidelines for Zero-Shot NER